bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

 * testing the app
 * deploying the app

+You can do everything in this guide in one single workflow but we recommend using at least two: one to test your app and one to deploy it.
+Also, you can build both an iOS and an Android version of a Xamarin app within a single workflow.

 ## Before you start

 Before adding a Xamarin app on Bitrise, you need to prepare your Xamarin solution file.
 Bitrise detects the solution file and all the available solution configurations present in it.